BenFictional/dart-100-notion/DART-100 Course Content 667fff215a5f4e7a84d69d3347c225cb/Bauhaus Trends 9182055efec143669ad654b8ae8cdb51.md

 Include a short analysis of your pick, explaining how it uses Fundamental Concepts in the style of the Bauhaus.
 Also discuss how it relates to [the ideas of the Bauhaus](https://medium.com/a-rchi-tech-ture/bauhaus-manifesto-532c6d50d370): Does it “unite all creative activity within a single whole?”
 Does it bring beautiful and efficient design to ordinary people?
 Does it demonstrate attention to craft?

 You are also welcome (encouraged?) to disagree with the premise of the Bauhaus as a default design style.

+## Submission

+Post your response in the relevant Canvas discussion.

+Target length: 200 words.